Organic Chemistry 1

 High School Diploma or equivalent, and General Chemistry 1 & 2 or equivalents.

 Organic Chemistry 1 (CHEM 201) - Course Description

 Organic Chemistry 1 is a 4-unit, intensive, immersion-learning course that requires four weekends to complete.
-The accelerated organic chemistry classes are held on Saturdays and Sundays from 8:30am to 6:30pm, which includes 2 face-to-face lecture sessions and 2 face-to-face laboratory sessions.
+Classes are held on Saturdays and Sundays from 8:30am to 6:30pm, which includes 2 face-to-face lecture sessions and 2 face-to-face laboratory sessions.

-The weekend Organic Chemistry 1 (CHEM201) course will begin with a review of some of the important concepts established in inorganic chemistry.
+Organic Chemistry 1 (CHEM 201) begins with a review of some of the important concepts established in inorganic chemistry.
 The chemistry of carbon compounds will be distinguished from inorganic chemistry.
 The various classes of aliphatic and aromatic compounds will be examined.
 The diversity of functional groups will be explored with regard to reactivity and mechanism.
 Nucleophilic and electrophilic reaction mechanisms will be stressed.
 Stereochemistry will emphasize the three dimensional aspect that the carbon backbone confers upon macromolecules.
 Concepts of hydrophobicity and hydrophilicity will be examined in order to understand extraction, partitioning between phases, absorption and chromatography.
 Biochemical and physiological analogies will be evident.

-Nursing students should learn more about the Chemistry for Health Professions class also offered by ISP.
-The Chemistry for Health Professions introduces pre-nursing students to the fundamental concepts of organic chemistry and biochemistry, and meets the requirement for pre-nursing curriculums.
+Nursing students should learn more about the Chemistry for Allied Health Professions class also offered by ISP.
+The Chemistry for Allied Health Professions introduces pre-nursing students to the fundamental concepts of organic chemistry and biochemistry, and meets the requirement for diverse nursing degree programs.